tonyamf/Machine_Learning-_Techniques_for_Credit_Card_Fraud_Detection/README.md

 cd <repository-directory>
 ```

-#Install Dependencies: Make sure you have the required Python packages installed.
+⋅⋅⋅⋅* Install Dependencies: Make sure you have the required Python packages installed.
-#pip install pandas scikit-learn matplotlib seaborn imbalanced-learn xgboost scikit-optimize
+⋅⋅⋅⋅* pip install pandas scikit-learn matplotlib seaborn imbalanced-learn xgboost scikit-optimize
-#Place Data File: Ensure creditcard.csv is in the same directory as the Python script.
+⋅⋅⋅⋅* Place Data File: Ensure creditcard.csv is in the same directory as the Python script.
-#Execute the Script: Run the analysis from your terminal.
+⋅⋅⋅⋅* Execute the Script: Run the analysis from your terminal.

 #python fraud_detection_analysis.py